kryptoniteX/autocvmkr/README.md

 With just a few lines of LaTeX code, you can quickly create a visually appealing and well-formatted CV that highlights your work experience, education, skills, and other relevant information.
 It has used GitHub action that complies the `*.tex` file and publishes a new PDF version when new changes are pushed to the repo

+## Overleaf
+This template is also available on OverLeaf.
+You can follow this link to use this CV template on Overleaf - https://www.overleaf.com/latex/templates/autocvmkr-cv-template/qqgywjpfdjwj

 ## Quickstart
 - Fork this repo (you can use the `Use this template` button)